JnyJny/articles/python/packaging/article.md

 ## The Anatomy of a Package

-A Python package is, at its simplest, a directory with an `__init__.py` file in it.
+A Python package is, at its simplest, a directory with a `__init__.py` file in it.
 That's the signal to Python that "this directory is importable."
 But a _distributable_ package -- one you can share with the world -- needs a bit more structure: